Archive for the ‘Uncategorized’ Category

 San Francisco Fall 2007

 I am not working as a paramedic these days, just moved into a related line of work that will not yield any of the stories or photos usually flung upon these pages.
 Ah, well.
 Almost went to Haiti for a month of earthquake relief work – that would have been a trove of disaster stories, but the new work schedule prevented that.
-Here is a second batch of unrelated cases taken from working the night shift in the city.
+Here is a second batch of memorable cases taken from working the night shift in the city.

 One night we were assigned to pick up a “5150” patient, code for a person under 72-hour psychiatric hold due to the possibility of harming himself or others. (more…)